realhuman101/AWP/README.md

 A GUI will then appear.
 You can use this GUI to interact with the model, predicting with weather data from [the Hong Kong Observatory API](https://www.hko.gov.hk/en/weatherAPI/doc/files/HKO_Open_Data_API_Documentation.pdf) or choose to manually input the data yourself.
 To view a demo of the GUI itself, you can watch the video [here](https://youtu.be/Q6VV1mRQrMY).

+## API

+We offer an API for developers to use our model in their own projects.
+The API documentation is currently in development.

 ## Datasets